Chidinma001/alx-low_level_programming/README.md

-s is for the root folder
+s is for the root folders